anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Every man is a volume if you know how to read him.
+Quote: Genius is one percent inspiration and ninety-nine percent perspiration.

-By: William Ellery Channing
+By: Thomas Edison